su27/show-in-github/README.md

 ### Examples

-1. Copy file URL:
+1. Open file URL:
    - Open any file in your repository
-   - Press `, w`
+   - Press `Alt+, w`
-   - URL is copied to clipboard
+   - The file is opened in GitHub

-2. Copy URL with line numbers:
+2. Open file URL with line numbers:
    - Select one or multiple lines
-   - Press `, w`
+   - Press `Alt+, w`
-   - URL with line numbers is copied
+   - The file is opened in GitHub with line numbers

 3. View blame information:
-   - Press `, b l` to toggle blame info
+   - Press `Alt+, b` to toggle blame info
    - Press again to hide

 4. Check commit details:
    - Show blame info first
    - Move cursor to any line
-   - Press `, s` to view commit details
+   - Press `Alt+, s` to view commit details

 ## Known Issues

-None at the moment.
+- When open the commit details, the cursor may not be in the correct position.

 ## Release Notes

+### 0.0.3

+- Changed keyboard shortcuts from `, w` to `Alt+, w`
+- Changed keyboard shortcuts from `, b l` to `Alt+, b`
+- Changed keyboard shortcuts from `, s` to `Alt+, s`
+- Fixed keyboard shortcuts in diff preview window
+- Removed legacy command support

 ### 0.0.2